 We have an experienced Systemic Family Therapist who is able to provide recommended interventions at the family and individual level and to manage risk, and Family Support Workers whose role is to support families with more day to day issues.

-If you or your child need any support, or you would like to discuss anything linked to support for your child or family, then please contact Dr Marie Ramsay, Deputy Principal with responsibility for Therapeutic and SEN, by ringing the Academy directly.
+If you or your child need any support, or you would like to discuss anything linked to support for your child or family, then please contact Dr Marie Ramsay, Head of School with responsibility for Therapeutic and SEN, by ringing the Academy directly.